firestuff/adsb-tools/sinks/adsb-ws/README.md

 ## Overview

-adsb-ws takes an ads-b feed and makes it available via [websockets](https://en.wikipedia.org/wiki/WebSocket) (written in Go)
+adsb-ws takes an ADS-B feed and makes it available via [websockets](https://en.wikipedia.org/wiki/WebSocket) (written in Go)

 ## Use